Spring in our heads - what does this season do to us?

 Hormones regulate - also our mood

 But back to the point: spring therefore increases our desire for physical contact.
 In addition, the increased sunlight suppresses the sleep hormone melatonin, which really boosts our metabolism.
 The sun's rays also increase the release of the neurotransmitter serotonin, which can even trigger a real euphoria.
-The result of this wonderful interplay: we are more active, full of energy, feel better and develop an affinity for 80s dance music (or is it just me?).
+The result of this wonderful interplay: we are more active, more energetic, feel better and develop an affinity for 80s dance music (or is it just me?).

 4 tips for spring in your head